 On the first day of its special session, Congress passed the Emergency Banking Act, which gave the president power over the banks.
 Within a few days, many banks reopened, lifting national spirits.

 In his first “hundred days,” he proposed and Congress enacted sweeping programs to alleviate the suffering of the nation’s huge number of unemployed workers, bring recovery to business and agriculture, relief to the unemployed and to those in danger of losing farms and homes, change to the financial system, and other reforms to propel the nation out of its Depression.
+These included:

 - The Reforestation Relief Act established jobs for 250,000 young men in the Civilian Conservation Corps (CCC).
 By the program’s end in 1941, 2 million people worked on these many projects.